Key Concepts

 Agent

-Contextual RAG Agents - powered by our RAG 2.0 technology - are optimized end-to-end to deliver exceptional accuracy on complex and knowledge-intensive tasks.
+Contextual RAG Agents are optimized end-to-end to deliver exceptional accuracy on complex and knowledge-intensive tasks.
 Agents

 make intelligent decisions on how to accomplish the tasks, and can take multiple steps to do so.
 The agentic approach enables a wide range of actions, such as providing standard retrieval-based answers, declining to respond when no relevant information is available, or generating and executing SQL queries when working with structured data.
 The adaptability and further tuning of Agents